vallika123/IBM-Cognos-Project/README.md

 **Current Technology Usage Dashboard**

 **1. Top 10 Languages Used (Bar Chart)**
 This chart highlights the top 10 most commonly used programming languages.
-The length of the bars indicates their popularity, with value labels showing the exact number of users.
+The length of the bars indicates their popularity, with value labels showing the exact number of users. \n
 **2. Top 10 Databases Used (Column Chart)**
 A column chart representing the top 10 databases, where the height of each column reflects the number of users.
 Value labels provide clarity on the specific counts.
 **3. Platforms Used (Word Cloud)**